 The 3900X is the new CPU king

 We were excited for the 3900X before it launched based on prerelease numbers and speculation and we’re happy to report that post launch, after having tested it, we’re even happier.
 The 3900X offers comparable performance to the 9900K in gaming and limited thread tasks, even eclipsing it in some cases, and it obliterates it in multithreaded workloads.
-It does so at a comparable price and a lower TDP, meaning it draws less power and requires less cooling for its highest performance.
+It does so at a lower TDP too, meaning it draws less power and requires less cooling for its highest performance.

 The 3900X is the best mainstream CPU AMD has ever made and hails a return to the top-tier performance that we haven’t seen the red team achieve since the days of the Athlon 64.
-Intel now finds itself in the reverse of the position it has enjoyed for more than a decade.
-It may now need to lower its prices if it wants to remain competitive with AMD’s best.
+Intel now finds itself in the reverse of the position it has enjoyed for more than a decade and it’s reduced prices in turn to help it stay competitive.
+That and supply concerns with the 3900X do make it the more expensive chip by up to $80.
+That is worth spending if you’re going to take advantage of its additional cores, but if you’re purely interested in gaming, the lower cost of the 9900K is definitely worth considering instead.

 - AMD Ryzen 9 3900X review: The new king